--When applying for either type of library card, you must show proof of residency by providing us with a photo ID that shows your current name and address, as well as a piece of mail from the last 60 days showing the same information.
+-When applying for all types of library cards, you must show proof of residency by providing us with a photo ID that shows your current name and address, as well as a piece of non-advertised mail from the last 60 days showing the same information.
 Any patron under the age of 18 must bring in a parent/guardian to sign them up for services.

 Patrons must have shoes and a shirt on while in the library, which will be enforced to maintain good hygiene.
 Also, if patrons choose to wear baggy pants that drop below the waist, we ask that you pull up your pants before sitting down so your bare backside does not make contact with the Library's furnishings.
 We desire to maintain a clean facility for everyone to make use of and enjoy.
 For reasons of public health and safety, the library reserves the right to ask patrons to leave who are not attired appropriately.
 Final judgment of what is or is not proper attire shall rest with the library director.
 If the director is not present, the assistant director will make the decision.

 Computers with Microsoft Office and internet access available.
 Library staff will identify specific starting points for searches on the Library's main page which are appropriate to the Library's mission and service roles.
 The Library cannot control or monitor other material which may be accessible from internet sources.
 It is not possible to apply the same selection criteria which are used for other materials.

 Our meeting room may be reserved by any non-profit community oriented group.
 Equipment available: projector, screen, laptop, speakers, DVD player, overhead projector, and television.
 There is no charge for the use of this room by non-profit organizations.
 All other reservations require a $25 non-refundable usage fee.
 The reservation must be requested prior to the meeting date.
 Call the Library for a reservation.